phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 19650
+#Number of Trump Tweets: 6366
-#Number of Trump Tweets: 6247
+#Number of Clinton Tweets: 4701
-#Number of Clinton Tweets: 4169
+#Number of Cruz Tweets: 3886
-#Number of Cruz Tweets: 3785
+#Number of Sanders Tweets: 3433
-#Number of Sanders Tweets: 3291
+#Number of Rubio Tweets: 1767
-#Number of Rubio Tweets: 1756
+#Number of Carson Tweets: 407
-#Number of Carson Tweets: 402
+#Total Number of Tweets:
-#Current Stream Started at Mon Feb  8 22:51:02
+#Current Stream Started at Thu Feb 11 22:04:37 MST
 ---
 ---
 ---